North Platte River Near Saratoga, Wyoming

 - Treasure Island has free camping.
 It is in a low area and has a lot of trees.
 The mosquitoes are often bad.

-9:00 am: Unload equipment.
-Make sure you have, as a minimum: sack lunch, canoe/kayak, paddles, PFDs, water, hat, rain gear, jacket, sunscreen, sun glasses, bug repellant, and a small first aid kit.
+Unload equipment.
+Make sure you have, as a minimum: canoe/kayak, paddles, PFDs, water, hat, rain gear, jacket, sunscreen, sun glasses, bug repellent, sack lunch, and a small first aid kit.
 If you are going to wear cotton, then you should bring a dry bag with a change of clothes.
 On any float trip there is the possibility of getting very wet.
+Bring a sack lunch.
+We will stop on Treasure island to eat lunch.

-10:30 am: Go over safety rules.
+1:00 pm: Go over safety rules.
 The river flows through private and public property.
 Property boundaries are marked along the river by red and blue squares.
 Property behind a red square is private and behind a blue square is public.
-From Treasure Island north, the land is almost entirely private.
+From Treasure Island north, the land is entirely private.

-9:00 am: Unload equipment.
-Make sure you have, as a minimum: sack lunch, canoe/kayak, paddles, PFDs, water, hat, rain gear, jacket, sunscreen, sun glasses, bug repellant, and a small first aid kit.
+Unload equipment.
+Make sure you have, as a minimum: canoe/kayak, paddles, PFDs, water, hat, rain gear, jacket, sunscreen, sun glasses, bug repellent, sack lunch, and a small first aid kit.
 If you are going to wear cotton, then you should bring a dry bag with a change of clothes.
 On any float trip there is the possibility of getting very wet.
+Bring a sack lunch.
+We will stop almost immediately on the river to eat lunch on Veterans Island.

-10:30 am: Go over safety rules.
+1:00 pm: Go over safety rules.
 The river flows through private and public property.
 Property boundaries are marked along the river by red and blue squares.
 Property behind a red square is private and behind a blue square is public.
-From Treasure Island north, the land is almost entirely private.
+From Saratoga north, the land is almost entirely private.

-If you have questions, contact Roger Faaborg. roger@rff.com, Cell phone: 970-646-5706.
-In case the weather forecast is terrible, we will pick a another date.
+If you have questions, contact Roger Faaborg. [email protected], Cell phone: 970-646-5706.
+In case the weather forecast is terrible or the water is too high, we will pick a another date.
 Make sure you notify me if you are interested so I can contact you about any changes to the trip.

 Some Phone Numbers: